Image Ordered

 State of Conservation and Restorations

-The latticework is preserved in its original frame, but in relatively poor condition.
-The plaster grille shows many cracks and several larger losses (lacunae and superficial breaks) in the central motif, as well as on the rear of the top left corner.
+The window is preserved in its original frame, but in relatively poor condition.
+The latticework shows many cracks and several losses (lacunae and superficial losses) in the central motif, as well as on the rear of the top left corner.
 Around 20% of the glass is missing.
 The pieces have become detached from the stucco panel along with the thin plaster layer in which they were embedded.
-The surfaces of the latticework show dust deposits, but no signs of weathering.
+The surfaces of the latticework are dusty but do not show any clear signs of weathering.

 The stucco and glass window has not been restored so far.